SEN Information Report

 Induction is important to us and we invest time in welcoming our pupils in a way that makes them feel settled.
-They will have a buddy for the first few weeks and then get to know everyone in the class by using our ‘talk partners’ system, where they work alongside a different member of the class every 2 weeks.
+Children who join us after Reception or mid-year are given a buddy for the first few weeks and then gradually get to know everyone in the class by using our ‘talk partners’ system, where they work alongside a different member of the class every 2 weeks.

 Within school, teachers meet for a ‘handover’ session to ensure that receiving teachers are aware of individual needs, targets and any additional support required.

 We have very good relationships with the local Secondary schools that the children move onto and meet with the Year 7 teachers to pass on any information about the pupils who will be joining their school.
 Children visit the Secondary Schools and extra visits are planned if necessary to ensure transition is as smooth as possible.
 All children have sessions to prepare them for the changes they should expect moving from primary to secondary, including discussions to answer any concerns.
 Parents are provided with a transition booklet with guidance on how to make their child’s start at Secondary School as smooth as possible.

 How does the school allocate resources to match the special educational needs of the children?

 The school receives a set amount of funding to allow us to make provision for all pupils, including those with additional needs.
 We use this funding in the best possible way to meet the children’s needs – this may involve the purchasing of resources or for additional staffing and staff training.

 Our finances are monitored regularly and we use resources to support the whole school aims as well as individual pupil needs.
 We seek to ensure value for money, so interventions are costed and evaluated.
 Our budget is allocated according to our Provision Management system.

 Each year we review the needs of the whole school to see if there is a change in the overall requirements to ensure the children reach their potential.